iotexproject/iotex-token-metadata/README.md

 2. add token's logo to `images/`
 3. add metadata to `token-metadata.json`
 4. commit to your forked repo
-5. create a PR to this repo
+5. create a PR to this repo with links to token project website
-6. waiting for PR review
+7. waiting for PR review
-7. merge PR
+8. merge PR

 ## Publish lib